-As a schoolgirl, Susie resided in Mill Run and befriended a distant cousin, Lela (Rowan) Jordan, the young daughter of Marshall E. and Jennie (Steyer) Rowan.
-The Rowans must have relocated to Mt.
-Braddock, near Uniontown, causing Susie to send her friend a penny postcard dated June 1918.
+As a schoolgirl, Susie resided in Mill Run and befriended Lela (Rowan) Jordan, the young daughter of Marshall E. and Jennie (Steyer) Rowan.
+After the Rowans relocated to Mt.
+Braddock, near Uniontown, Fayette County, Susie sent her friend a penny postcard dated June 1918.
 The card is seen here.

-Sadly, son Donald contracted a fatal case of typhoid fever and diphtheria in the waning summer of 1930.
-After lingering for15 days, he died on Sept.
+Sadly, Wesley and Susie outlived three of their children.
+Their son Donald contracted a fatal case of typhoid fever and diphtheria in the waning summer of 1930.
+After lingering for 15 days, he died on Sept.
 29, 1930, at the age of four years, 11 months and 17 days -- just 13 days shy of his fifth birthday.
 He was buried in the Indian Creek Baptist Church Cemetery in Mill Run.

 In about 1945, the Miners moved from Mill Run to nearby Connellsville, Fayette County.
-Their address thereafter was at 602 Trump Avenue.
+Their address thereafter was at 602 Trump Avenue, and they stayed there for good.
 They were members of the Evangelical United Brethren Church.

-Then in 1955, son Regis contracted cancer of his bone, and the illness metastasized and moved into his skull.
+Then in 1955, son Regis contracted a rare cancer of his bone.
+He had his appendix removed in Connellsville State General Hospital.
+Not long afterward, he was admitted to Childrens Hospital of Pittsburgh and in October 1955 underwent surgery on his hip.
+An article in the Daily Courier reported that he was "getting galong as well as can be expected."
+The family worried as the illness metastasized and moved into his skull.
 He lingered for two years and succumbed at the age of 16 on Aug.
 4, 1957.

 Suffering from heart problems and an eventual heart attack, Susie was admitted to Connellsville State General Hospital.
 There, she passed away on Dec.
 3, 1965, at the age of 63.
 Her remains were laid to rest at the Indian Creek Baptist Cemetery.

 Wesley outlived his wife by more than a decade.
 He is seen here relaxing in a favorite chair with a birthday cake resting precariously on the arm.
-He grieved even more in June 1973, when their infant grandson Robert W. Ryan Jr. was swept away.
+In the late 1960s and early '70s, his name occasionally was printed in the Connellsville newspaper at the birthdays of grandchildren.
+He grieved once again in June 1973, when his infant grandson Robert W. Ryan Jr. was swept away.

 In 1999, Wesley was honored among hundreds of cousins at our national family reunion for their longtime work in the coal, coke and steel industries.
 He also was pictured in our 1999 reunion booklet, Coal, Coke & Steel.